Sophie Marceau

 Film Career and Theater

-Sophie Marceau's adult life began with her role in Maurice Pialat's crime drama "Police," where she played young drug dealer Noria, who seduced a policeman to save her friends.
+Sophie Marceau's transition to adult roles kicked off with Maurice Pialat's gritty crime drama "Police," where she played young drug dealer Noria, who seduces a cop to protect her friends.

 A still from the movie Police